 Apple switched to eSIM on all of its iPad models in 2019.
 This means you can select your carrier right on your iPad, digitally, without having to wait for or select a specific SIM card.
 It's even more convenient than an Apple SIM card because there is no restriction on where you buy your iPad from.
 With Apple SIM, AT&T would lock down the card, and if you wanted Verizon as your carrier, you had to order your iPad directly from Verizon.
 These limitations are freed up with eSIM.

 With eSIM, you can choose multiple carriers instead of being locked to a single provider.
-(In the U.S., that includes AT&T, Sprint, T-Mobile, AlwaysOnline, and the international data service GigSky).
+In the U.S., that includes AT&T, Verizon, T-Mobile, and the international data service GigSky.

 For iPad models that use Apple SIM cards instead of eSIM, be aware that you will be able to switch carriers at will with your Apple SIM, but not every company has opted in.
-Auto-switching in the U.S. works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can make accounts on all four networks if you choose and switch between their plans depending on which suits you based on your location.
+Auto-switching in the U.S. works if you pick a T-Mobile or GigSky plan.
+You can make accounts on these particular networks if you choose to and switch freely between these plans depending on which suits you based on your location.
 Pick AT&T, however, and your Apple SIM card will immediately lock down and become an AT&T-only SIM card.
 The AT&T option will also immediately disappear once you pick one of its competitors.

 If you find yourself overseas or in a different country that doesn't support eSIM, the 2019-2020 iPad models do include a SIM tray.
 Still, you'll need to buy the nano-SIM card from your carrier of choice (the card is usually free or very low-cost, and you'll only be paying for the service).
 It's easy to set up once you've received your SIM card.
 You pop the card in and follow the instructions.

-Before you buy: Check your LTE data coverage and speeds
+Before you buy an iPad cellular plan: Check your LTE data coverage and speeds

 There are lots of great deals on tablet data available for your iPad — but it's not going to do you any good if you can't use that data in your local area.
 Before you choose a plan for your iPad, we recommend checking out your carrier's coverage maps.
 You'll also want to see what carriers have the most reliable coverage and speeds in your area — comprehensive coverage means nothing if that coverage is slow as molasses.